The history of soccer at a glance

 1858: The first English soccer club

-Sheffield Soccer Club was founded in 1858 by two students from Harrow University.
+The Sheffield Soccer Club was founded in 1858 by two students from Harrow University.
 Today, the club is recognized as the first official soccer club in the world.

-Two soccer players fight for the ball
+Two soccer players are fighting for the ball on a field.

 1871: Introduction of the FA Cup